Improving Backward Conformal Prediction via Non-Conformity Score Transformation: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets and models.} We consider three prominent datasets in our experiments: CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning}, and Tiny-ImageNet \cite{le2015tiny} which are common benchmarks.
+\textbf{Datasets and Models.} We consider three prominent datasets in our experiments: CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning}, and Tiny-ImageNet \cite{le2015tiny} which are common benchmarks.
 To evaluate performance across various architectures, we employ several standard image classifiers, including MobileNet \cite{howard2019searching}, ResNet \cite{he2016deep}, EfficientNet \cite{tan2019efficientnet}, and DenseNet \cite{huang2017densely}.
 All classifier models were trained on the full training sets utilizing standard data augmentation techniques, such as random flipping \cite{yang2022image} and Mixup \cite{zhang2017mixup}.

 \textbf{Implementation Details.} We conduct all experiments using the trained models as fixed classifiers.
 In each experimental round, $n+1$ samples are randomly drawn without replacement from the test set; these samples are then partitioned into a calibration set of size $n$ and a single test point.
 To ensure statistical reliability and robustness, we aggregate the reported metrics over $M=500$ independent random trials.
 Throughout the experiments, we consistently employ the standard cross-entropy loss, which is also the loss function used for training, as the non-conformity score function.
+In addition, we have supplemented experiments under different non-conformity score functions in the Appendix.

-\textbf{Size constraint rules.} To rigorously evaluate the adaptability of our method, we implement three distinct types of size constraint rules, denoted as $\mathcal{T}$: constant, feature-dependent, and feature- and calibration-set-dependent.
+\textbf{Size Constraint Rules.} To rigorously evaluate the adaptability of our method, we implement three distinct types of size constraint rules, denoted as $\mathcal{T}$: constant, feature-dependent, and feature- and calibration-set-dependent.
 For the non-constant scenarios, we quantify the difficulty of an instance using entropy and map it to the upper bound of the prediction set size.
 Specifically, the feature-dependent rule derives uncertainty directly from the classifier's softmax output.
 In contrast, the feature- and calibration-set-dependent rule estimates local uncertainty through a multi-stage process: first, we project feature representations into a lower-dimensional space using Principal Component Analysis (PCA); subsequently, we compute the entropy of the empirical label distribution formed by the $k$-nearest neighbors within the calibration set.
 Detailed formulations for both $\mathcal{T}(X)$ and $\mathcal{T}(D,X)$ are provided in Appendix \ref{a_scr}.